microbecode/zk-languages/circom/README.md

 # Circom language

-Circom is a stand-alone ZK language, with no explicit network or blockchain.
-It enables full privacy for operations.
+Circom is a stand-alone ZK language that enables full privacy for operations.

 Circom is the first mainstream ZK language.
 Its development started around 2018.